Edgware Road tube station (Bakerloo line)

 Edgware Road (/ˈɛdʒwɛər ˈroʊd/) is a London Underground station.
 It is on the Bakerloo line between Paddington and Marylebone stations, and is in London fare zone 1.
 The station is located on the north-east corner of the junction of Edgware Road, Harrow Road and Marylebone Road.
 It is adjacent to the Marylebone flyover.
-A separate station of the same name but served by the Circle, District and Hammersmith & City lines is nearby, to the south of Marylebone Road.
+A separate station of the same name but served by the Circle, District and Hammersmith & City lines is situated nearby, to the south of Marylebone Road.

 There have been proposals in the past to rename one of the Edgware Road stations to avoid confusion.
 Neither of them should be confused with Edgware station, the northern terminus of the Edgware branch of the Northern line.